Middle power: Middle power diplomacy

 According to Laura Neak of the International Studies Association:

 Although there is some conceptual ambiguity surrounding the term middle power, middle powers are identified most often by their international behavior–called 'middle power diplomacy'—the tendency to pursue multilateral solutions to international problems, the tendency to embrace compromise positions in international disputes, and the tendency to embrace notions of 'good international citizenship' to guide...diplomacy.
 Middle powers are states who commit their relative affluence, managerial skills, and international prestige to the preservation of the international order and peace.
-Middle powers help to maintain the international order through coalition-building, by serving as mediators and "go-betweens," and through international conflict management and resolution activities, such as UN peacekeeping.
+Middle powers help to maintain the international order through coalition-building, by serving as mediators and "go-betweens", and through international conflict management and resolution activities, such as UN peacekeeping.
 Middle powers perform these internationalist activities because of an idealistic imperative they associate with being a middle power.
 The imperative is that the middle powers have a moral responsibility and collective ability to protect the international order from those who would threaten it, including, at times, the great or principal powers.
 This imperative was particularly profound during the most intense periods of the Cold War.

 According to international relations scholar Annette Baker Fox, relationships between middle powers and great powers reveal more intricate behaviors and bargaining schemes than has often been assumed.
 According to Soeya Yoshihide, "Middle Power does not just mean a state's size or military or economic power.
 Rather, 'middle power diplomacy' is defined by the issue area where a state invests its resources and knowledge.
-Middle Power States avoid a direct confrontation with great powers, but they see themselves as 'moral actors' and seek their own role in particular issue areas, such as human rights, environment, and arms regulations.
+The Middle Power States avoid a direct confrontation with great powers, but they see themselves as 'moral actors' and seek their own role in particular issue areas, such as human rights, environment, and arms regulations.
 Middle powers are the driving force in the process of transnational institutional-building."
+At the same time, scholars have identified relations of antagonism and competition between middle powers, as well as their ability to use soft power to attain their goals, as in the case of Egypt-Israeli rivalry in Africa.

 Characteristics of middle power diplomacy include: